 The degree of financial leverage (DFL) is a ratio used in corporate finance to measure the sensitivity of earnings per share (EPS) to the fluctuation in the operating income (also called earnings before interest and taxes or EBIT).
 The effect of financial leverage emerges if a company uses debt financing.
 Interest payments on fixed-income securities are fixed and affect the EPS (the higher they are, the lower the EPS).
 Thus, the fluctuation of EPS varies to a greater extent than fluctuation of EBIT.

-The DOL ratio shows the percentage change in EPS in response to a 1% change in EBIT!
+The DFL ratio shows the percentage change in EPS in response to a 1% change in EBIT!

 Low vs. High Financial Leverage